 or use of the tetanus anti-toxin at the time of castration.

 The testicles may be surgically removed.
 With this method, a sharp knife or scalpel

 is used to remove the bottom one-third of the scrotal sac.
 The

 testicles are removed and the wound is allowed to drain and

+Sometimes, people use their teeth to remove the tiny testicles.
 It is essential that proper aseptic technique be used when the

 surgical method of castration is used.